ekambaraml/aws-cloudpakfordata/aws-cloudformation.md

-# Deploying with Cloudformation templates
+# Deploying OpenShift on user-provisioned infrastructure using AWS Cloudformation templates